shehab-shahid/Shehab_Portfolio/README.md

 * Scrape any website (so I can freelance online! - UBC, I am currently doing projects to showcase to employers whilst minimizing learning new content that is also taught on MDS)
 * Project containing data scraping through to production.
 * Excel to MySQL: Analytic Techniques for Business Specialization (Coursera)
-* Lastly, Capstone Projects on AWS and Azure (data engineering) will be carried out.
+* Capstone Projects on AWS and Azure (data engineering)
+* Linear Algebra Review
 * Financial modelling and valuation (non-data science)

 # [Diagnostic, Prescriptive and Inferential Analysis To Determine Performance of Lecture Theatres in University](https://github.com/shehab-shahid/Diagnostic_and_Inferential_Analysis_To_Determine_Performance_of_Lecture_Theatres_in_University)